Master of Arts

 Master of Arts Tracks

 The Interpreting and Translation Track is a language-specific, professionally oriented and research-based program that prepares interpreters and language specialists for working in the language industry.
 Graduates of this program will have a solid foundation in applied interpreting and translation studies, analysis of contextual meaning and extra-linguistic aspects of communication, cross-cultural awareness, sociolinguistics and dialectology, localization and terminology management, and advanced technologies for linguistic services.
-This program is especially appropriate for those who intend to pursue a doctorate in this field.

 The Teaching of Interpreting Studies Track is a non-language-specific program that prepares graduates to be instructors in community or college-level interpreter training programs.
 It is the only program in the Northern hemisphere to focus on methodology of teaching interpreting in the medical context.
 Graduates of the program will not only provide their students with a set of techniques on how to interpret, but they will also teach, mentor, and raise awareness about the interpreting practice.
 The curriculum lays the foundation for understanding the interpreting encounter, the co-conversational process and sociocultural determinations.
 It also includes a broad interdisciplinary research component, which is absent from the training seminars/workshops of other, non-academic programs.